russell-n/apcommand/apcommand/accesspoints/broadcom/commons.rst

             return outcome
         return _method

-    # a decorato to set the page assuming that the object has a self.asp_page attribute
+    # a decorator to set the page assuming that the object has a self.asp_page attribute
     def set_page(method):
         """
         Decorator: sets connection.path to self.asp_page before, sleeps after